-You may obtain physical and behaviroal health covered services by participating Providers, through the use of telehealth and telemedicine services.
+Molina Members may obtain physical and behavioral health covered services by participating Providers, through the use of telehealth and telemedicine services.
 Not all participating Providers offer these services.
-For more information, please refer to telehealth and telemedicine services in the definitions section.
-The following additional provisions that apply to the use of telehealth and telemedicine services:
+The following additional provisions apply to the use of telehealth and telemedicine services:

-- Services must be obtained from a participating Provider. - Members have the opion of receiving telehealth services from participating Providers who offer and have the capability of providing these services with associated plan cost sharing. - Services are a method of accessing covered services and not a separate benefit. - Services are not permitted when the Member and participating Provider are in the same physical location - Member cost sharing may apply based upon the applicable Schedule of Benefits. - Services must be coded in accordance with applicable reimbursement policies and billing guidelines. - Rendering Provider must comply with applicable federal and state guidelines for telehealth service delivery.
+- Services must be obtained from a participating Provider. - Members have the option of receiving telehealth services from participating Providers, who offer and have the capability of providing these services with association plan cost share. - Services are a method of accessing overed services and not a separate benefit. - Services are not permitted when the Member and participating Provider are in the same physical location.

+- Member cost sharing may apply based on the applicable Schedule of Benefits. - Services must be coded in accordance with applicable reimbursement policies and billing guidelines. - Rendering Provider must comply with applicable federal and state guidelines for telehealth service delivery.

-For information on telehealth and telemedicine services Claims and billing, please refer to the Claims and Compensation section of this Provider Manual.
+For information on Telehealth and Telemedicine Services Claims and billing, please refer to the Claims and Compensation section of this Provider Manual.